aws-cloudformation/cloudformation-template-schema/docs/tool/instructions.md

 ```

-To generate you would save the file as cfg.yml and then run with
+To generate your own subset, save the file as cfg.yml and then run with

 ```sh
 java -jar target/aws-cloudformation-template-schema-1.0-SNAPSHOT-jar-with-dependencies.jar --config-file cfg.yml
 ```

-the files will be generated inside $PWD/cfn-schemas/us-east-2/\*-spec.json
+The files will be generated inside $PWD/cfn-schemas/us-east-2/\*-spec.json